HRW accuses Rwandan forces, M23 Rebels of civilian atrocities in DRC News

 HRW accuses Rwandan forces, M23 Rebels of civilian atrocities in DRC

 Human Rights Watch (HRW) released a report on Thursday detailing incidents of civilian atrocities in the eastern Democratic Republic of the Congo (DRC) amid ongoing military confrontations involving Rwandan forces and the M23 rebel group.
-As these forces move closer to the town of Sake, local residents and more than half a million displaced individuals are increasingly vulnerable to violence and humanitarian crises.
+As these forces move closer to the town of Sake, local residents and more than half a million displaced individuals are increasingly vulnerable to violence and unable to access aid, deepening an already dire humanitarian crises.

 The M23 is a Tutsi-led armed group backed by Rwanda.
-Their insurgency has been ongoing since the group’s resurgence in 2021.
+The M23 insurgency has been ongoing since the group’s resurgence in 2021.
 M23 has been accused of committing widespread atrocities against civilians, including indiscriminate attacks, sexual violence, and forced recruitment of child soldiers.
-The situation has been exacerbated by Rwanda’s alleged support for the group, despite ongoing international calls for peace.
+The situation has allegedly been exacerbated by Rwanda’s support for the group, despite ongoing international calls for peace.
 In North Kivu, where much of the fighting has been concentrated, displacement camps near Goma have become hotspots for violence.

 In North Kivu, the Shabindu-Kashaka displacement site has been severely impacted by the ongoing conflict.
 In early April, rockets fired by Rwandan military forces and M23 struck this site, resulting in the death of a 19-year-old and the destruction of numerous shelters.
 On May 3, additional rocket strikes targeted the Lac Vert and Mugunga neighborhoods, claiming the lives of at least 17 civilians, including 15 children.